raravi/login-server-express/README.md

 1. `/login`: For login of users.
 2. `/register`: To register new users.
+3. `/validate`: To validate the email of new users.
-3. `/forgotpassword`: To send a reset mail to the registered email address of the user.
+4. `/forgotpassword`: To send a reset mail to the registered email address of the user.
-4. `/resetpassword`: To handle reset password functionality.
+5. `/resetpassword`: To handle reset password functionality.

 ## CORS